Denis-Dev-2020/OPP_Ex2/README.md

   - save - saves the current graph and edges as it is with all the changes     O(n)

+## Execute :

+  just execute the jar file it will open a window that will show you buttons with options

 ## Testing :

   We have conducted several tests on all of our algorithms with great results